-One of the problems that can occur after a traumatic brain injury (TBI) is seizures.
-Although most people who have a brain injury will never have a seizure, 1 out of 10 people who were hospitalized after a TBI will have seizures.
+Seizures are one health problem that can occur after a traumatic brain injury (TBI).
+Although most people with a TBI will never have a seizure, 1 out of 10 people who were hospitalized after a TBI will have seizures.
 It’s good to know what a seizure is and what to do if you have one.
-Most seizures happen in the first several days or weeks after a brain injury.
-Some may occur months or years after the injury.
-About 70-80% of people who have had a TBI and who then have seizures are helped by medications and can return to most activities.
-Rarely, seizures can make it harder for a person with a TBI to function because of new difficulties with thinking or moving.
+Most seizures happen in the first few days or weeks after a TBI.
+But some may occur months or even years after the injury.
+About 70% to 80% of people who have had a TBI and who then have seizures are helped by medicine and can return to most activities.
+In rare cases, seizures can make it harder for a person with a TBI to function because of new difficulties with thinking or moving.

 - Unresponsiveness and staring.

 - Changes in sense of smell, hearing, or taste.

 - Changes in vision, such as an aura or seeing things that aren’t there.

 - Sudden tiredness or dizziness.

 - Not being able to speak or understand others.